BlockSigner/cove/site/content/english/hr.md

 {{% /collapsible %}}

 {{% collapsible 12 "Is signing with Skribble legally binding?" %}}
 Yes.
 On Skribble you can choose the highest e-signature standard available: the qualified electronic signature (QES).
-It has a legal weight of 100% in court.
+It has the highest legal weight in court.
 {{% /collapsible %}}

 {{% collapsible 13 "Can I store the digitally signed contract in paper form?" %}}